dmorton714/Code-You_assginments/c#/README.md

 - Now we get a console message that tells us B is greater than A!

 Lets now comment out our 2 `if` statements.
-Highlight both if statement and then hit control & ? (on mac command & ?).
+Highlight both if statements and then hit control & ? (on mac command & ?).
 This will add `//` to the beginning of the line making it so the code no longer runs.
-- We are going to combine both if statement adding a else clause to the code.
+- We are going to combine both if statements adding an else clause to the code.
 - Take the first if statement and copy it below.
 - at the end of it on a new line add `else`
 - add a new set of curly braces
 - Then put `Console.WriteLine("B is greater than A");` in between them

 When you run the code now it should just print "B is greater than A"
-- This is cleaner than having 2 seperate sets of logic working to solve the same problem.
+- This is cleaner than having 2 separate sets of logic working to solve the same problem.
 - We need to add one more condition to this code.
 - add a `else if` condition between the `if` and `else`